The first network

 increased lead generation capabilities.

-Increased popularity of wearables and introduction of smart appliances in the present generation market, is all set to make way for innovations like the integration of emails into IOT (internet of Things).
-Soon an email to refrigerator can get you the grocery list or an email to your car can switch on the air conditioner.
+Increased popularity of wearables and the introduction of smart appliances in the present generation market is all set to make way for innovations like the integration of emails into IoT (Internet of Things).
+Soon, an email to the refrigerator can get you the grocery list or an email to your car can switch on the air conditioner.

 Lead generation and drip marketing emails can become smarter with increased personalization.
 Improved machine learning in turn aids in churning the collected data to create a refined customer persona.
-Recommendation engines and chat bots show have shown significant improvement since few years.
+Recommendation engines and chat bots have shown significant improvement in the last few years.

-Moreover the prospects of emails in the Omnichannel marketing can help consumers and retailers alike.
+Moreover, the prospects of emails in Omnichannel marketing can help consumers and retailers alike.
 Shopping experiences can become seamless with emails connecting both digital and real-world stores together.
-A purchase in the real-world generates a receipt in the digital domain and helps collect digital fodder for creating detailed customer persona.
+A purchase in the real world generates a receipt in the digital domain and helps collect digital fodder for creating a detailed customer persona.

 Emails to soon become 'Mailable Microsites' with the use of interactive email elements.
 Know how.Tweet